velara3/WebApp/README.md

 ---

-This is a work in progress and still has some issues importing.
-Please post issues on the github issues page.
+This is a work in progress and still has some issues.
+Please post issues on the github issues page. https://github.com/velara3/WebApp/issues

-If you can't get it figured out you can simply copy and paste BaseClass.ts into your project.
+If you can't get it figured out you can simply copy and paste BaseClass.ts into your project and import it using ES module syntax.

 ---
 VSCode can run commands on build (command + shift + b).
+The following task will run `bun bun.build.js` when you build your project.

 Enter commands in your vscode `tasks.json`;
 ```json